We’re going to need a bigger picnic basket.

 In Conclusion: It’s a fun time waster and with the recent remaster it doesn’t hurt the eyes to watch.
 If you go in thinking Jaws with a bear, you won’t be too disappointed.

-RiffTrax Version: 9 out of 10: Now we have all seen the RiffTrax crew turn trash into treasure (Terror at Tenkiller).
+RiffTrax Version: 10 out of 10: Now we have all seen the RiffTrax crew turn trash into treasure (Terror at Tenkiller).
 Then there are those times when the movie is such an easy riff it spoils you for material (The Apple).
 Grizzly falls squarely into the second camp.
-While not as good a riffing session on Day of the Animals, they definitely nail the vibe of the film.
+While not as good a riffing session as the one on Day of the Animals, they definitely nail the vibe of the film.
 Their relentless attacks on the over the top ripping off of Jaws gets funnier and funnier as the movie goes along.
-One of the great talents of RiffTrax is the ability to grab a theme like a rabid dog and run it into the ground so much that the jokes build on each other transforming otherwise middling comments into hilarious riffs.
-No surprise RiffTrax is the best way to view Grizzly.
+One of the great talents of RiffTrax is the ability to grab a theme like a rabid dog and run it into the ground so much that the jokes build on each other, transforming otherwise middling comments into hilarious riffs.
+No surprise, RiffTrax is the best way to view Grizzly.